eslint/eslint/docs/rules/switch-final-break.md

 ## When Not To Use It

-You can safely disable this rule if you do not care about enforcing consistent in the last clause of a switch statement regarding the use of the `break` statement.
+You can safely disable this rule if you do not care about the consistent use of  `break` statement in the last clause of a switch statement.